My finances, my projects, my life

 The business sector determines which languages are used

-To land a job in Luxembourg, most of the time you’ll be expected to have a full command of at least two languages including French, which is used by four out of five workers.
+To land a job in Luxembourg, most of the time you’ll be expected to have a full command of at least two languages, including French.
+It is the most spoken language in the workplace (69.2%), followed by Luxembourgish (54.4%), English (40%), and German (29.5%).
 However, the choice of language system in the workplace mainly depends on the sector.

-In health and social services, conversations are generally in French and Luxembourgish.
-English pulls ahead of French in finance and insurance.
-It is also essential if you are applying for work in tourism or IT.
-Luxembourgish is more important in government, while conversations are mostly in French in retail and catering.
+French is the most used language in the majority of sectors, but it lags behind English in finance and insurance.
+English is also essential if you are applying for work in tourism or IT.
+Meanwhile, Luxembourgish leads in the public administration sector, while conversations are mostly in French in retail, hotels and catering.

 Useful info: Find out which languages are used in the company you want to work for.
 While English is a prerequisite in finance, German is highly sought-after in banks headquartered in Germany, and for logistics positions that involve working with our neighbours from across the Moselle River.